mpaty24/WanderlustWiz/README.md

 The objective is to systematically enhance the educational experience by creating a greater number of quiz modules categorized according to distinct subject matter and geographical regions, while also incorporating visual elements within the quiz interface.

+# Technologies
+1. HTML - To create the site structure
+2. CSS - To style and design user friendly pages
+3. Balsamiq - To create a wireframe

 # Testing

+I conducted comprehensive testing of the website across various web browsers, including Chrome, Firefox, and Microsoft Edge.
+Additionally, I ensured compatibility with mobile devices, specifically testing on a Iphone XR & PRO.

+I verified the site's responsiveness across different screen sizes using the developer tools' device toolbar.

 # Bugs
+* I enhanced text readability on the main page by increasing the opacity.
+This was particularly important as it overlaid a background image.

+* The properties on the home page were initially unreadable due to an issue with the JavaScript script that was included unnecessarily.

+* To prevent users from clicking multiple times on the same button, I disabled the option buttons upon clicking and set their attributes to 'disabled=true.

+* Upon reaching the time limit, I cleared the content on the page.

+* I applied an HTML formatter to improve code readability and structure.

+* I mistakenly duplicated the same CSS ID twice, which is against the rule that IDs must be unique.

+* In the JavaScript code, I corrected some variables that had started with uppercase letters.

+* To improve the layout, I relocated the questions to the bottom of the page.

 # Validator testing